DavidWellsTheDeveloper/focowebsites/README.md

 # focowebsites
 Refactored Consulting site using Django.

+## Prerequisites
+pip3 is installed on machine (preferably alias pip=pip3) python3 is installed on machine (perferably alias python=python3) virtualenv is installed.
+Verify that `startup.development.sh` is executable.
+If not run `chmod u+x startup.development.sh`

 ## Getting Started
 * Development works best on Linux or Mac, you may need to adjust startup script to use windows.
 * Clone this repository.